UGentBiomath/COVID19-Model/data/README.md

 + `table_ratio_inv_go.csv` contains, for every sector in the WIOD 55 classification, the number of days production can continue when no inputs are delivered (= stock).
 Retrieved from https://zenodo.figshare.com/articles/software/Production_networks_and_epidemic_spreading_How_to_restart_the_UK_economy_/12345527/1
 + `WIOD_shockdata.csv` contains estimated household and other demand shocks during an economic crisis.
 Retrieved from https://zenodo.figshare.com/articles/software/Production_networks_and_epidemic_spreading_How_to_restart_the_UK_economy_/12345527/1
 + `IHS_Markit_results_compact.csv` Criticality scores of IHS Markit analysts.
 The exact formulation of the question was as follows: “For each industry in WIOD 55, please rate whether each of its inputs are essential.
 We will present you with an industry X and ask you to rate each input Y. The key question is: Can production continue in industry X if input Y is not available for two months?”
 UK data, WIOD 55 classification.
 Retrieved from https://zenodo.figshare.com/articles/software/Production_networks_and_epidemic_spreading_How_to_restart_the_UK_economy_/12345527/1
++ `ermg-tables.xlsx` Ecomical Risk Management Group (ERMG) business survey indicators.
+Series of surveys conducted by the ERMG to assess the economic impact of COVID-19.
+Retrieved from https://www.nbb.be/en/articles/ermg-business-survey-indicators-point-sustained-yet-slow-recovery-belgian-economy

 #### Hospital data